 Many injuries are predictable, and thus preventable.
 Learn the art of reading your body to help you avoid injury.

 Discover your weak links and learn to address them to improve your performance.
-Link-up with a coach in my network so that we can work together to avoid injury and meet your performance goals.
+Link-up with a coach in our network so that we can work together to avoid injury and meet your performance goals.